rails/sprockets-rails/README.md

 ## Releases

-sprockets-rails 2.x will primarily target sprockets 2.x with future compatibility for 3.x.
-Consider upgrading to sprockets-rails 3.x to take full advantage of 3.x features.
+sprockets-rails 3.x will primarily target sprockets 3.x.
+And future versions will target the corresponding sprockets release line.

 The minor and patch version will be updated according to [semver](http://semver.org/).